-Turns off logging of the events specified in the event list.
+- -no event_list Turns off logging of the events specified in the event list.
 Any combination of events is valid, but items in the event list must not be separated by spaces or other characters.
-Following are the event types that you can specify:

-- Grant and release licenses. - Check in licenses.
-(Licensed products usually check in with C the license server at regular intervals while a user is using the product.) - Vendor events: a vendor was added, renamed or deleted. - Product events: a product was added, renamed, or deleted. p - Errors. - m Messages. - Starts and stops of this license server. - Time out. - License Use Management Runtime library verbose mode. - -1 log\name Overrides the default name and location of the file used to store log information.
-This allows the I/O activity to the files used by the license server to be spread across multiple file systems that might become important for large installations. - Recovers files from the automatic backup version. -r
+Following are the event types that you can specify: - 1 Grant and release licenses. - c Check in licenses.
+(Licensed products usually check in with the license server at regular intervals while a user is using the product.) - v Vendor events: a vendor was added, renamed or deleted. - p Product events: a product was added, renamed, or deleted. - e Errors. - m Messages. - s Starts and stops of this license server. - t Time out. - License Use Management Runtime library verbose mode.

+-1 log_name Overrides the default name and location of the file used to store log information.
+This allows the I/O activity to the files used by the license server to be spread across multiple file systems that might become important for large installations.

+-r Recovers files from the automatic backup version.